d2s/Documentation/_posts/2018-01-01-AboutTheUserDoc.md

 ---
 layout: post
 title:  "About the user documentation"
-permalink: AboutTheUserDoc
+permalink: abouttheuserdoc
 ---
 From April 2020 RsyncOSX documentation is [moved to Netlify](https://rsyncosx.netlify.app/).
-The Jekyll based docs are not updated.
+The Jekyll based docs are **also updated**.

 The user documentation is built by utilizing [Jekyll](https://jekyllrb.com/), the built in support for [GitHub Pages](https://pages.github.com/) within Jekyll and the [Markdown](https://en.wikipedia.org/wiki/Markdown) markup language.